7 Ways Interior Designers Charge for Services

 The prices quoted by their shops is all the client has to pay.
 The discount given the certified interior designer by the retailers is always between the designer and the merchant and it’s never the clients business so it is never disclosed outside the two parties.
 This works well only for furniture and furnishings provisions to a client.

 When other services are needed then a problem might arise.
 If for example the services of an electrician are required, say to fix a chandelier, the interior designer will have to source for one, hire and then supervise his works whilst installing.
 Now since there won’t be any discounts on his labour costs the certified interior designer will have to employ other billing methods to charge the client for the electrician’s time and effort.

 That’s why the retail billing method doesn’t adequately cover the normal scope of today's interior design projects.

 Many department stores that retail home furniture and furnishings also offer interior design services.
 These services are usually provided free as long as a stipulated minimum number of items are purchased.
 In some cases, a fee may be charged for services, but if the purchase exceeds a certain amount then the charged fee is refunded.

 This billing method is great for residential projects but impractical for commercial projects.
-Some dealers in office furniture, furnishings and equipments offer this service as well.
+Some dealers in office furniture, furnishings and equipment offer this service as well.